Diwwy20/pp-food-frontend/README.md

 Experience the platform live — no setup needed!
 👉 [https://pp-food.netlify.app/](https://pp-food.netlify.app/)

-The app is fully deployed and ready to explore.
-You can create an account, browse quotes, and view your personal dashboard right away.

 🔐 Test Credentials
 You can use these accounts to test the Admin CMS and User Features: